 4. New Standard and Interpretations not yet adopted by the Group

-A number of new standards are effective for annual periods beginning after 1st January 2021 and earlier application is permitted; however, the Group has not early adopted the new or amended standards in preparing these consolidated financial statements.
-The following amended standards and interpretations are not expected to have a significant impact on the Group's financial statements.
+A number of new standards are effective for annual periods beginning after 1 January 2022 and earlier application is permitted; however, the Company has not early adopted the new or amended standards in preparing these financial statements.